 Please see the COAMFTE Accreditation Standards V12.5 for additional information about the FCAs.
 Students who are accepted into the program but cannot document completion of the COAMFTE foundational curriculum may need to complete leveling coursework as part of their doctoral program.
 Please note that leveling coursework may delay progress through the doctoral program.

-At the time of enrollment, applicants should have approximately 500 clinical contact hours with individuals, couples, and families, with approximately 40% (200) of those hours being relational.
+At the time of enrollment, applicants should have a minimum of 300 direct client contact hours with individuals, couples, and families, with approximately 100 of those hours being relational.
 The client hours should have been conducted under the supervision of a licensed marriage and family therapist, an American Association of Marriage and Family Therapy Approved Supervisor, or an equivalently qualified mental health professional.

 International applicants are encouraged to apply.
 International applicants should hold a master’s degree or its equivalent in a mental health field, and have had coursework in the curricular areas listed above.
 They should also have several hundred hours of experience delivering therapy to individuals, couples and families under the supervision of professionals trained in marriage and family therapy.